 - External committees or organizations that depend on related government services (e.g. law firms or legal advocacy groups who rely on the courts system)

 If you’re the project manager, you will need these stakeholders’ buy-in to achieve the project’s goals.
-Pinpoint who these stakeholders are at the beginning stages of a project.
+Pinpoint who these stakeholders are at the beginning stages of a government website design project.
 Together, you’ll develop a common understanding of the objectives and how to achieve them.

 2. Connect with Government Stakeholders